 I am a historian of modern Britain and a PhD candidate at Columbia University.
 I am interested in gender, education, and the intellectual/cultural history of modern Britain and Europe more broadly.
-My dissertation is a history of those who opposed or were skeptical about coeducation in British universities between 1870 and 1930, whose countercultural decisions to carve out single-sex spaces in changing times had lasting consequences for gender relations in British higher education.
+My dissertation is a history of those who opposed or were skeptical about coeducation in British universities between 1860 and 1935, whose countercultural decisions to carve out single-sex spaces in changing times had lasting consequences for gender relations in British higher education.
 I have published articles on gender and classical education in nineteenth-century Oxford and on the intellectual history of male homosexuality.
 I am a committed teacher, and at Columbia have taught modern British and European history and US intellectual history and supervised senior theses.
-I am a member of the New York–Cambridge Training Collaboration in Twentieth-Century British History.
-In academic year 2017-18 I am living in Cambridge while I conduct dissertation research in archives across the UK.
+I am a very enthusiastic member of the New York–Cambridge Training Collaboration in Twentieth-Century British History.

 I try to be a person with an identity beyond my academic work (it’s not always easy), and I enjoy cooking, hiking, making music, watching television (the novel of our time), and spending time with friends and family.

 On the “Blog” tab, you will find a diary of sorts about reading, thinking, and living that I have kept for almost a decade, since my first year of university.
-These days, it is updated sporadically.
+These days, it is updated very infrequently.

 Comments, questions, criticisms, corrections, greetings, or queries about B-list Victorians?
 Contact me.